damianoneill/h7t/CONTRIBUTING.md

 # Contributing to h7t

+## Setup

+Assuming you have a go setup on your host, run make, which will trigger a download of the tools required to write code in the repo.

+## Command Structure

 In h7t commands represent actions/verbs, args are things/nouns/objects and Flags are modifiers/adjective (property/state) for actions.

 For example: